ehildt/acap/README.md

-# Dynamic Content Communication Service (DCCS)
+# Dynamic Service Content Distributer (DSCD)

-A simple and convenient way to dynamically communicate your content to your services ;)
+A simple and convenient way to dynamically provide content to your services ;)

+The **Dynamic Service Content Distributer** `DSCD` is a system designed to distribute service-related content in a dynamic, adaptable, and automated manner.
+It responds to changing needs and preferences in real-time, ensuring a flexible and responsive distribution process.

 ## Whats in the box?